oskarth/experiments.oskarth.com/content/unix02.md

 stack being cleaned up, and finally getting returned to the main function again with its stack frame intact.

-I hope this was useful and that you learned something.
 Here's the video that was promised.
 In it we trace a system call from user space to kernel space [^1] and back.

 <div style = "text-align:center"> <iframe width="560" height="315"
 src="https://www.youtube.com/embed/ZGprFv75YOc" frameborder="0"